The University of Florida’s Online Master’s Degree in Entomology and Nematology

 Tuition is $524.67 per credit hour.
 Some courses may require textbooks or additional fees.

-- A bachelor’s degree in a science field from a regionally accredited university.
+- A bachelor’s degree in a science field from a regionally accredited university or international equivalent.
 If your undergraduate degree is not in a science field, it should be supplemented with the following coursework:

 - One year (two semesters) of general biology